Blog

 Do you publish your threat models?

 The infrastructure threat model is public at ansvar.eu/security.
 Per-feature models live in ADR-prefixed design docs in the architecture-documentation repo.
-Customer-tier threat models are workflow outputs in the gateway, not PDFs — they regenerate from source when the threat surface changes.
+Customer-tier threat models are immutable workflow outputs.
+When the threat surface changes, start a new run and compare its cited record with the prior one.